wikimedia/mediawiki-extensions-EventBus/README.md

 ## EventBus RCFeed

-This extension also provides an RCFeedEngine and RCFeedFormatter implementation That will allow RCFeed configuration to post to the EventBus service in the `mediawiki.recentchange` topic.
+This extension also provides an FormattedRCFeed and RCFeedFormatter implementation That will allow RCFeed configuration to post to the EventBus service in the `mediawiki.recentchange` topic.
 To use, add the following to your `LocalSettings.php`: